 - 2 tablespoon s pure maple syrup

 - 1 tablespoon almond butter

-- 1 teaspoon vanilla powder or vanilla extract
+- 1 teaspoon vanilla bean powder (or good quality vanilla extract) or vanilla extract

 - small pinch Sea salt

 - In a <a href="https://livelovenourish.worldsecuresystems.com/shop-online/kitchen-equipment-vitamix">blender</a> or food processor combine dry ingredients - quinoa flakes, coconut, almond meal and coconut flour until combined.

 - Add coconut oil, maple syrup, tahini, almond butter, vanilla powder and salt and blend to combine.
 Continue blending (scraping down sides as needed) until mixture is moist and able to be rolled into balls.
 (Add a little extra almond butter if needed to hold together).

 - Roll tablespoon portions of the mixture into balls and flatten to create biscuit shapes.

 - Transfer to fridge to set.
 Store in fridge until ready to eat.

 - Using Extra Virgin Coconut Oil will give this slice a delicious coconut flavour.